 - Wish to work for a company that was a better fit for their values (25%).

-Investing in employee wellbeing pays off
+Benefits of investing in employee wellbeing

-The Microsoft Trend Index showed the disparity in perceived individual wellbeing, with more than 60% of surveyed leaders saying that they were “thriving,” whereas more than half of employees reported being overworked, and nearly 40% indicating they are exhausted.
+The Microsoft Trend Index showed the disparity in perceived individual employee wellbeing, with more than 60% of surveyed leaders saying that they were “thriving,” whereas more than half of employees reported being overworked, and nearly 40% indicating they are exhausted.

-The IBM study entitled “Closing the Chasm” found that executives tend to overestimate the effectiveness of the company’s efforts to support employees.
+The IBM study titled “Closing the Chasm” found that executives tend to overestimate the effectiveness of the company’s efforts to support employees.
 For example, 80% of executives agreed or strongly agreed when asked if their companies were supporting the physical and emotional health of employees.
 However, when employees were asked the same question, only 46% agreed.

 “The message here is that, for many organisations, sensing-and-responding processes are underdeveloped or just plain ineffective,” the IBM study authors commented.
 “If you think you’re providing a benefit, and the recipient of that benefit doesn’t see it the same way, you’ve failed.
 Employee expectations of their employers have permanently changed.
 There’s clearly more work to be done to deliver on the promise of comprehensive employee well-being.”